-St Patrick's Day in Ireland in 1959 was very different to the massive celebrations in the 21st century.
+St Patrick's Day in Ireland in 1959 was very different from the massive celebrations in the 21st century.

 It is March 17, 1959.
 A nine-year-old girl is waiting for the Saint Patrick’s Day parade.
 Many others are waiting at the same corner.
 An icy wind blows up from the river.
 Her three brothers and three sisters are with her.
 The littlest one is in a go-cart.
 They left the baby at home.